Skip to main content

 • resend: If the consumer is unable to process the page of data provided, resend operation will issue a retry of the last page of data requested.

-The epoch timestamp, next, head, and tail operations all update the Netskope stored index, where the resend operation asks for the prior page without updating the index.
+The epoch timestamp and next operations both update the Netskope stored index, where the resend operation asks for the prior page without updating the index.

 Iterator Index